 What is software quality assurance (QA) testing?
 In a nutshell, it’s the process of finding problems in software.
 Why is it a big deal?
 Software is now in almost everything, and computers are everywhere – from homes to small businesses to large corporations and government institutions.
 The software also powers mission-critical applications like medical instruments, spacecraft, and nuclear power plants.

-And although the software is getting somewhat easier for people to use, the software itself continues to get more complex.
+Although software is becoming somewhat easier for people to use, it continues to get more complex.
 The operating system Microsoft Windows has over 100 million lines of programming source code.
-So finding these problems before the customer or computer user runs across them is not only important (from a business standpoint) but can save someone’s life when used in a medical CAT scanner or an aircraft navigation system.
+So, finding these problems before the customer or computer user encounters them is not only important (from a business standpoint) but can also save someone’s life when used in a medical CAT scanner or an aircraft navigation system.

 So why do this as a career?
-Some of the reasons for becoming a software QA testing professional are: You get to work on cool computer software systems – from small businesses to large corporations.
-It’s fun to find problems in software – challenging like a puzzle Good career: high paying ($$$) and always in demand Flexible – Can work either as an employee or a contractor/consultant.
+Some reasons for becoming a software QA testing professional are: You get to work on cool computer software systems – from small businesses to large corporations.
+It’s fun to find problems in software – challenging like a puzzle.
+Good career: high paying ($$$) and always in demand.
+Flexible – Can work either as an employee or a contractor/consultant.

 What knowledge and skills are needed to get started?
-Really all that’s needed to get started are basic computer skills: comfortable with an operating system such as MS Windows or Mac OSX; understand how to create, store, print, and manipulate files on the computer; and know what a browser, web-addresses, and the internet are.
+Really, all that’s needed to get started are basic computer skills: being comfortable with an operating system such as MS Windows or Mac OSX; understanding how to create, store, print, and manipulate files on the computer; and knowing what a browser, web addresses, and the Internet are.

-There’s also a personality side to folks that make good software QA testers – detail-oriented, skeptical, and enjoy trying to find problems in software.
-You must be able to look at software and not only find what it should do – but what it should NOT do!
+There’s also a personality side to folks who make good software QA testers—detail-oriented, skeptical, and enjoying trying to find problems in software.
+You must be able to look at software and not only find what it should do but also what it should NOT do!
 For example, aircraft should not fly upside-down when they cross the equator (a true story from the early days of military aircraft).

-Hospital medical scanners should not fry patients with x-rays (another true story from the old days).
+Hospital medical scanners should not fry patients with X-rays (another true story from the old days).
 Even a seemingly minor issue like a round-off error on a bank account software system can cost millions (another true story).
-But if you have basic computer skills, a personality for finding problems, and a desire to learn and advance your career – you can be very successful as a professional software QA tester.
+But suppose you have basic computer skills, a personality for finding problems, and a desire to learn and advance your career.
+In that case, you can succeed as a professional software QA tester.

 Related Articles :